 The Peskotomuhkati-Wolastoqey Dictionary

 Click on a letter of the alphabet to start browsing the dictionary or on one of the items listed below to see the complete entry for that item.
-Entries include the definition of the Passamaquoddy-Maliseet word in English and its part of speech.
+Entries include the definition of the Peskotomuhkati-Wolastoqey word in English and its part of speech.
 Many entries also provide information about the item’s inflection (endings and prefixes), notes about its cultural significance, and English keywords that you can click on to see lists of related terms.
 Entries may also include audio recordings and example sentences, as well as links to videos that feature the word.

 This dictionary is a work in progress.
 Its contents are updated and expanded on a regular basis.